Partitions, Multiple Zeta Values and the q-bracket: Introduction

 \subsection{Acknowledgements}

 This project was partially supported by JSPS KAKENHI Grants 19K14499 and 21K13771.
 Part of the work has been carried out during a visit of the second author at Nagoya, and he would like to thank Nagoya University for hospitality and support.
+He also thanks Utrecht University, where he carried out most of this work, and the Max Planck Institute for Mathematics, where he finished this work.
+We would like to thank the referee for helpful comments and corrections and Nobuo Sato and Yuta Suzuki for the idea of the proof of Proposition~\ref{prop:review} and Remark~\ref{rem:inequcounterex}.